open-telemetry/opentelemetry.io/content/en/blog/2023/otel-end-user-discussions-february-2023.md

 #### 1 - Supporting other metrics format

-**Q:** Can Otel collector support metrics generated from other libraries like statsd library?
+**Q:** Can OTel collector support metrics generated from other libraries like statsd library?

 **A:** The OpenTelemetry Collector contrib has a lot of receivers for different